 The Size Of the Place Matters and Here Are Some Questions to Ask Yourself

-When you start hunting for your nest, think about the size you would consider as the right one.
+When you start house-hunting for your nest, think about the size you would consider as the right one.
 Do you both want to move into a smaller home and start saving money for the future or downsizing is not an option?
-Here are some questions that could help you decide how big of an apartment you desire:
+Here are some questions that could help you avoid making some common moving mistakes and decide how big of an apartment you desire:

 - How many rooms do you want? – Besides the living room, kitchen, bedroom, and bathroom, you will probably need some extra rooms.
 They can be used as storage, guest rooms, or if you are one of those sweethearts who are considering getting married and having kids someday, these extra rooms can spare you from the unnecessary stress when this happy occasion happens.

 - Do you have pets, or would you like to have them?
 A lot of families consider pets as equal members.
 That is why all pet owners should think about the conditions in which their pets are going to live once they move into a new house.
-If you have a cat or a dog, see what your partner thinks about having a pet in the house.
+If are planning on moving with your dog or a cat, see what your partner thinks about having a pet in the house.
 The same goes if you don’t have a pet, but you would like to get one someday.